moi24py/temperature-alert/README.md

 Before learning Python, I had to check the weather manually every day.
 After learning Python, I automated this process by making a simple app that checks daily if and when the temperatures in my city are below 4°C and sends me an email.

-A couple of weeks later, I thought that maybe some other people have a similar need.
-So, I began expanding the idea behind the app to make it customizable.
+A couple of weeks later, I thought that maybe other people have a similar need, so I began expanding the idea behind the app to make it customizable.
 That's how "temperature-alert" was born.

 To make this app I used Python with a dash of HTML and CSS.